Blainealb/RowdyBooks/README.md

 15. Uncomment the code at the bottom of the file under the Local Machine section.
 Make sure the connection parameters in the file match the ones you see at http://localhost:8888/MAMP/ under the Examples section on the page.
 16. Navigate to http://localhost:8888/RowdyBooks-main/html/ to see the website.
 ___
+## Disclaimer
+The email verification will not send an email with a code when run locally, however, the code will be generated and stored in the verify table of the database.
+Entering the code from the database will allow you to verify your account when running locally.
+___

 ## Authors
 Blaine Byrd